nobutaka-ito/pulse/readme.md

 - `distributed.py` is used for distributed training.
 - `download.sh` is used for downloading speech and noise datasets.
 - `*_set.txt` are configuration files and used for generating speech enhancement datasets.
+- `create_config_files.py` is a sample program for generating configuration files.

 ## Citation
 If you find this code useful, please cite [1]: